 Don’t forget to PIN it for later! 📌

-There’s something so comforting in food from your childhood.
-To this day, frittata is one of my favorite breakfast fares.
-The creamy, custardy texture is heavenly and the flavor combinations are literally endless.
-It’s a great meal to make for entertaining a large group of friends or family, but can easily cover a stretch of breakfasts for the week if you’re only cooking for one or two.
-Frittata is truly a meal prepper’s dream come true!
+There’s just something so comforting in food from your childhood.
+To this day, the frittata is one of my favorite breakfast fares.
+The creamy, custardy texture is heavenly, and the flavor combinations are endless.
+It’s a great meal to make for entertaining a large group of friends or family but can easily cover a stretch of breakfasts for the week if you’re only cooking for one or two.
+Frittata is genuinely a meal prepper’s dream come true!
 I often find myself using random ingredients in the fridge to experiment with new flavors and make use of leftovers.